 The Japanese acting is somewhat hamstrung by the halting pace--rather than filling time with talking, conversations are broken up by too much silence.
-The kids are appropriately cast and believable in their roles, though--harsh and intelligent while still sounding young.
+The kids are appropriately cast and believable in their roles, at least--harsh and intelligent while still sounding young.
 There is an uncommonly high amount of raw drama, from guttural screaming to more restrained emotions, which is handled acceptably, if a little lacking in force at times.
 The standout is, a bit surprisingly, Akira, voiced by withdrawn-character specialist Mamiko Noto.
 Her quiet, hesitant voice captures the fragility of the character, and her fight to get words out is the one time the slow pace of the series works.

 In all, Shadow Star Narutaru is a series that is nothing like what it first appears; a cute cast of young characters acting out cruel, nihilistic, outright disturbing psychodrama.
-Bleak, philosophical, and at times uncomfortable to watch, it is not an enjoyable series at all, but even as crippled as it is by budget-induced slow pacing and a maddeningly half-finished story,4 it's an affecting series for those inclined to subject themselves to it.
+Bleak, philosophical, and at times uncomfortable to watch, it is not an enjoyable series at all, but even as crippled as it is by budget-induced slow pacing and a maddeningly half-finished story, it's an affecting series for those inclined to subject themselves to it.

 Have something to say about this anime?
 Join our newly-resurrected forums and speak your mind.